Will Smith Player Props: Dodgers vs. Diamondbacks

 Diamondbacks Pitching Rankings (2022)

-- Bumgarner starts for the first time this season for the Diamondbacks.
+- Davies makes his first start of the season for the Diamondbacks.

-- The 33-year-old lefty started and threw six innings in his last appearance on Thursday, Sept.
-22 against the Los Angeles Dodgers.
+- When he last appeared on Sunday, Oct.
+2, the 30-year-old right-hander started the game and went five innings against the San Francisco Giants.

 © 2023 Data Skrive.
 All rights reserved.